Cases surge by 15,019 vs. 10,976 day before, deaths plunge to 106 vs. 219

 Five deaths are among youths 14 and under, including a 6-year-old from Hillsborough, two 11-year-olds, a boy in Miami-Dade and a girl in Broward.
 The class hasn't changed since Sept.
 26.

-Four other juveniles are among the 39 deaths, with an increase of 1, in the 15-24 class, including a 16-year-old girl in Miami-Dade.
+Four other juveniles are among the 39 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade.
 The class was 33 since Sept.
 25.

 55 and older: 94 percent of fatalities with 62 percent 75 and older.
 A smaller percentage tested positive – 28 percent age 55 and older and 7 percent 75 and older.